Biden’s Strategic Oil Reserve Gamble: Smart Move or National Security Risk?

 That’s why debates over energy policy - whether to prioritize drilling, pipelines, or renewables - are more heated than ever.

-• Pursue a balanced strategy America must forge a path forward towards global stability and prosperity.
+The U.S. can double down on fossil fuels, invest in renewables, or pursue a balanced strategy.
+America must forge a path forward toward global stability and prosperity.
 Energy policy plays a major role in shaping the future of geopolitics and economics.

 Keystone XL, Drilling, and Trump’s Energy Agenda